-- 3.1 This policy covers bullying and harassment of and by the clerk and all employees engaged to work at the Council.
+- 3.1 This policy covers bullying and harassment of and by any colleague undertaking Council business.
 Should agency staff, or contractors have a complaint connected to their engagement with the Council this should be raised to their nominated contact, manager, or the Chairman of the Council, in the first instance.
-Should the complaint be about the Chairman of the Council the complaint should be raised to the Vice Chairman/Employment Committee. - 3.2 Agency staff, or contractors are equally expected to treat council colleagues, and other representatives and stakeholders with dignity and respect, and the council may terminate the contract, without notice, where there are suspicions of harassment or bullying. - 3.3 Complaints about other employment matters will be managed under the council's grievance policy. - 3.4 It is noted that the management of a situation may differ depending on who the allegations relate to (e.g., employees, contractor, Councillor), however, the Council will take appropriate action if any of its employees are bullied or harassed by employees, councillors, members of the public, suppliers or contractors.
+Should the complaint be about the Chairman of the Council the complaint should be raised to the Vice Chairman of the Council, who is also the Chairman of the Employment Committee. - 3.2 Agency staff, or contractors, are equally expected to treat colleagues, and other representatives and stakeholders with dignity and respect, and the Council may terminate their contract, without notice, where there are suspicions of harassment or bullying. - 3.3 Complaints about other employment matters will be managed under the Council's grievance policy (PD125). - 3.4 It is noted that the management of a situation may differ depending on to whom the allegation relates e.g., official, contractor, Councillor, However, the Council will take appropriate action if any of its colleagues are bullied or harassed by any colleague, member of the public, suppliers or contractors.